pwwang/immunopipe/README.md

 - Clustering cells and configurale arguments to separate T and non-T cells
 - Clustering T cell, markers for each cluster and enrichment analysis for the markers
 - Radar plots to show the composition of cells for clusters
-- Markers finder for selected groups of cells
+- (Meta-)Markers finder for selected groups/clones of cells
-- Expression investigation of genes of interest for selected groups of cells
+- Psedo-bulk GSEA analysis of two groups of cells
+- Seurat cluster statistics, including:
+  - Basic statistics of the clusters (e.g. number of cells in each cluster)
+  - Gene expressions (e.g. ridge, violin, feature, dot and heatmap plots)
-- UMAPs
+  - Dimensional reduction plots
+- TCR clustering using CDR3 sequences and the statistics of the clusters
+- Cell group distribution (TCR clones/clusters) in Seurat clusters
+- Clone heterogeneity (TCR clone distribution) in Seurat clusters
 - Metabolic landscape analysis (Ref: Xiao, Zhengtao, Ziwei Dai, and Jason W. Locasale.
 "Metabolic landscape of the tumor microenvironment at single cell resolution."
 Nature communications 10.1 (2019): 1-12.)

 ## Documentaion